shashank-samavedula/aac-prime/README.md

 # Prime Factorization
-Implementation of Monte Carlo algorithms for prime factorisation.
+Implementation and analysis of two Monte Carlo Algorithms, Pollard Rho and Brent's Algorithm to find prime factors of an integer in Python.